mongodb/docs-cluster-to-cluster-sync/source/includes/fact-oplog-background.rst

    .. include:: /includes/fact-applyOps.rst

-During the initial sync, ``mongosync`` may apply operations at a slower rate due to the load imposed by copying documents concurrently.
+During the initial sync, ``mongosync`` may apply operations at a slower rate due to copying documents concurrently.
 After the initial sync, ``mongosync`` applies changes faster and is more likely to maintain a position in the ``oplog`` that is close to the real-time writes occurring on the source cluster.